The School of Law encourages applications from candidates of diverse backgrounds and life experiences.

 Students entering law school come from a variety of academic backgrounds.
 While there is no prescribed program of pre-law studies, the faculty expects that students will possess the skills necessary for effective oral and written communication.
 Any undergraduate program developing those skills and providing for rigorous training in analysis and problem solving within an academic discipline can constitute a satisfactory pre-law education.

 Admission to the School of Law requires a bachelor's degree from a regionally accredited college or university.
 Each member of the Admissions Committee personally reviews the completed file of each applicant.
-All factors which indicate reasonable prospect for success in law study and in the profession are considered, including the applicant's undergraduate record, Law School Admission Test (LSAT) score, and recommendations from those in a position to judge an applicant's potential for the study and practice of law.
+All factors which indicate reasonable prospect for success in law study and in the profession are considered, including the applicant's:

 The Law School will consider only completed application files.
 Applicants should complete their files by April 1 of the spring prior to anticipated registration.
 Applications will be accepted until July 15, however files completed after April 1 may be rejected solely because of the number of applicants already admitted.

 All applicants must submit a $35 nonrefundable application fee with the application.